 Bad translations can lead women to be shortchanged in their understanding of womanhood and in the process, many are left feeling less than worthy and worse, they have been afraid to use their gifting to its maximum potential.
 The church is overlooking, undervaluing, and underusing women and all because of bad teaching if we want to be honest.

 Why do I call it bad teaching?
 Well, we have taken our western values, traditions, and ideas and superimposed it on the Biblical text instead of reading the text for what it is and/or reading it in the context of Middle Eastern culture and history.
-(If you want a great example of this read my piece on How Jesus Empowered Women).
 Such is the case with Proverbs 31.
-I am not the first one to write on this, but I hope as more woman do their own research and present their findings, we can have a more honest discussion using both the male AND female perspectives.
+I am not the first one to write on this, but I hope as more women do their own research and present their findings, we can have a more honest discussion using both the male AND female perspectives.

 The term excellent as found in the ESV is also as translated as noble character, virtuous, worthy, and good in other English versions of the Bible.
 (I looked at fourteen versions to be exact by doing a quick survey in the Blue Letter Bible ).
 In other words, when you read this verse in your English Bible you will likely walk away with the idea that this ideal woman is virtuous and/or noble.
 Unfortunately, that is not what the verse is talking about at all.

 These words (excellent, noble, virtuous) are translated from the ancient Hebrew word pronounced as “chayil.”
 Chayil is what appears in the ancient versions of the manuscripts the Bible is based on.
 It is the Hebrew word that was used to render our current English translation.
 The problem?
 It is erroneously translated.
 Why do I know this?
 Because by looking at how this same word is translated in other parts of the Bible, it doesn’t even come close to excellent nor noble nor virtuous.